Minkowski content and fractal Euler characteristic for conformal graph directed systems: Main Results

 Such a limit set can be represented as a limit set of a cGDS in the following way: For defining the directed multigraph we set the set of vertices to be $V$, define $E\defeq\{(v,v')\in V^2\mid v'\neq -v\}$ to be the set of edges, $t((v,v'))\defeq v$ and $i((v,v'))\defeq v'$.
 The incidence matrix $A$ is given by $A_{e,e'}=1$ if $t(e)=i(e')$ and $A_{e,e'}=0$ else.
 It is aperiodic and irreducible, which can be seen as follows.
 Let $e,e'''\in E$ denote two arbitrary edges.
 The condition that $n\geq 2$ implies that there exist at least two vertices $v\in V\setminus\{-t(e),-i(e''')\}$.
 Fix $v$ as such.
 Since $v\neq -t(e)$ there exists an edge $e'\in E$ with $i(e')=t(e)$ and $t(e')=v$ and likewise, there exists an edge $e''\in E$ with $i(e'')=v$ and $t(e'')=i(e''')$.
 Thus, $A^{(3)}_{e,e'''}>0$.
 For $v\in V$ we set $X_v\defeq B_v\cap\mathbb R$ and note that the maps $g_v$ can be continuously extended to $\overline{\mathbb H}$.
 We denote this extension also by $g_v$.
 For each $e=(t(e),i(e))\in E$ we set

 Since each $g_v$ is a M\"obius transformation with singularity in $X_{-v}$, the map $\phi_e$ extends to an analytic $\mathcal C^{1+\alpha}$-diffeomorphism on an open connected neighbourhood $W_{t(e)}$ of $X_{t(e)}$, for some $\alpha\in(0,1]$.
 Moreover, the maps $\phi_e$ are strict contractions by construction.
-That the limit set $L(G)$ of the Fuchsian group coincides with the limit set of the above constructed cGDS is shown in \cite[Theorem 5.1.6]{Urbanski_Buch}.
+That the limit set $L(G)$ of the Fuchsian group coincides with the limit set of the above constructed cGDS is shown in \cite[Thm.~5.1.6]{Urbanski_Buch}.
 By \cite[Part II]{Lalley} the associated geometric potential function is non-lattice.
-Therefore, we obtain the following corollary from \cref{curvatureresult}:
+Therefore, we obtain the following corollary from Thm.~\ref{thm:curvatureresult}:

-\begin{cor} The fractal curvature measures of a limit set of a Fuchsian group of Schottky type always exist.
-In particular, a limit set of a Fuchsian group of Schottky type is always Minkowski measurable. \end{cor}
+\begin{corollary} The local Minkowski content and the local fractal Euler characteristic of a limit set of a Fuchsian group of Schottky type always exist.
+In particular, a limit set of a Fuchsian group of Schottky type is always Minkowski measurable. \end{corollary}

-Note that the above corollary proves \cite[Conjecture 4]{Dundee} for limit sets of Fuchsian groups of Schottky type. \begin{example} In this example we want to show how a typical limit set of a Fuchsian group of Schottky type can be represented as a cGDS.
+Note that the above corollary proves \cite[Conj.~4]{Dundee} for limit sets of Fuchsian groups of Schottky type. \begin{example} In this example we want to show how a typical limit set of a Fuchsian group of Schottky type can be represented as a cGDS.
 We set $V\defeq\{\pm 1,\pm 2\}$ and define $B_{-2},B_{-1},B_{1}$ and $B_{2}$ to be the closed unit balls with respective centres $-5, -2, 2$ and $5$.
 Then the maps $g_v\colon \mathbb H\to\mathbb H$ are given by

 and $G\defeq\langle\{g_v\mid v\in V\}\rangle$ is the Fuchsian group of Schottky type.
 For a representation by a cGDS we set

 The set of edges is given by $E\defeq\{(v,v')\in V^2\mid v'\neq -v\}$, $t((v,v'))=v$, $i((v,v'))=v'$ and the family of maps $\phi_e$ for $e\in E$ is given by